Universal Design Resources

 CAPS: Certified Aging in Place Specialist is a credential given by the National Association of Home Builders.
 The credential is available after you have taken their courses on Aging in Place.
 For the consumer, this certification means someone has knowledge but I would always ask for references to see if they have done the physical work. nahb.org

-Finding a physical or occupational therapist:
+Finding a Physical or Occupational therapist

 The American Physical Therapy Association and The American Occupational Therapy Association list therapists by location who are also members of their respective organizations.